badsectorlabs/ludus/docs/versioned_docs/version-1/quick-start/install-ludus.md

 :::warning

-Ludus will be installed directly on the host.
-Docker should not be installed on the host as it interferes with networking.
+Ludus will completely take over the machine!
+It should not be used for other tasks (i.e. Docker).

 :::